mobily/awesome-keys/README.md

-  mods = {} -- a table containing the keyboard modifiers: "command", "cmd", "control", "ctrl", "option", "shift" (optjonal) key = "", fn = function() end
+  mods = {} -- a table containing the keyboard modifiers: "command", "cmd", "control", "ctrl", "option", "shift" (optjonal) key = "", fn = function() end, pressFn = function() -- optional if `fn` is set, a function that will be called when the hotkey has been pressed end, releaseFn = function() -- optional, a function that will be called when the hotkey has been released end
 }
 ```